Why Your Website NEEDS an SSL Certificate

 Have you ever gone to a website and been greeted by a full-screen privacy warning stating that the site you are about to entire isn’t secure?
 Or do you look up in the top bar of your website browser and see the words NOT SECURE?

 These warnings are due to the lack of security for the connection to that website.
-It’s alerting you that information sent and received with that page is unprotected, and it could potentially be stolen, read, or modified by attackers and hackers.
+These warnings alert you that information sent and received within that page is unprotected.
+In turn, the data could potentially be stolen, read, or modified by hackers.

 What exactly is an SSL certificate?

-SSL stands for Secure Sockets Layer and is the technology now used to create an encrypted link between a web server and a browser.
-The certificate allows all the data passed between the web server and the browser to remain private.
+SSL stands for Secure Sockets Layer.
+SSL is the technology used to create an encrypted link between a web server and a browser.
+It allows all the data between the web server and the browser to remain private.

-The idea is that, when you’re shopping or submitting your details into a form on a website, you want to know that the site is secure in the sense that it’s the website you think it is and not something else.
+When shopping or submitting your details into a form on a website, it is critical to know that the site is secure.

 Without getting overly technical, HTTP (Hypertext Transfer Protocol) is how information gets transmitted and received across the internet, and HTTPS is just the secure version of it.
 It’s a little more tricky than that, but it’s all you need.

-When a site has a secure SSL certificate (and is set up correctly) you’ll see a little padlock up in the navigation bar, and the URL will have https:// at the start instead of just http:// without the “s.”
+When a site has a secure SSL certificate (and is set up correctly), you’ll see a little padlock up in the navigation bar.
+Another indicator is that the URL will have https:// at the start instead of just http:// without the “s.”

-The lack of an SSL certificate is something that will affect the security, performance, and even the search engine rankings of your website.
+The lack of an SSL certificate is something that will affect the security, performance, and even the SEO of your website.

 Who needs an SSL certificate?

-It used to be that only people who were collecting data on their websites needed a secure connection.
-Now in a day and age where online security and protecting user data is critical, anyone who has a website needs a secure site.
+Nowadays, online security and protecting user data are critical.
+Anyone who has a website needs a secure site.
 Not having one can cost you the trust of users and potentially business.